flyway/flywaydb.org/documentation/learnmore/existing.md

 These are the steps to follow to successfully integrate Flyway into a project with existing databases.

-To guide you through the process, we'll show examplies using [Spawn](https://spawn.cc) to quickly provision database instances that will represent our Development and Production environments.
+To guide you through the process, we'll show examples using [Spawn](https://spawn.cc) to quickly provision database instances that will represent our Development and Production environments.

 ## Prerequisites